 Ryan Holiday, Ego is the Enemy

-We believe our own stories
+We believe our own stories, and our ego grows.

-Years ago I signed up for a marathon.
+Years ago, I signed up for a marathon.
 I told my friends all about it.
 I finished my inaugural race with a respectable time but had not trained properly.
 My second marathon was going to be better.
 I would train differently and finish faster.
 I explained my new approach to any of my friends who were willing to listen.
-In my head, it was better because that is what I told myself, and others.
+In my head, it was better because that is what I told myself and others.
 I started to believe my own story.

-Less talking more running
+Less talking, more running

 A true student is like a sponge.
 Absorbing what goes on around him, filtering it, latching on to what he can hold.
 A student is self-critical and self-motivated always trying to improve his understanding so that he can move on to the next topic, the next challenge